School of Medicine

 The school is accredited by the Liaison Committee for Medical Education (LCME) of the Association of American Medical Colleges and the Residency and Fellowship Programs are accredited by the Accreditation Council on Graduate Medical Education (ACGME).

 Additionally, all civilian postgraduate medical education programs in Hawai‘i hospitals are accredited as UH John A. Burns School of Medicine-sponsored residency programs by the ACGME.
 Approximately 250 physicians (employees of Hawai‘i Residency Programs, Inc.) within 14 training programs serve as house staff members in these hospitals under the direction of medical school faculty from eight clinical departments.
 Oversight is provided by the Designated Institutional Official (DIO).
 Continuing Medical Education (CME) programs are accredited by the Hawai‘i Consortium for Continuing Medical Education (HCCME), a liaison committee between the Hawai‘i Medical Association and JABSOM, while the public health degrees are accredited by the Council on Education for Public Health (CEPH), Medical Technology (MEDT) and Communication Sciences and Disorders (CSD) are accredited by National Accrediting Agency for Clinical Laboratory Sciences and American Speech-Language-Hearing Association respectively.

-The school maintains affiliations with many facilities for medical student and resident clinical training including the following: Castle Medical Center, Hawai'i State Hospital, Hilo Medical Center, Kalihi-Palama Health Center, Kaiser Permenente Moanalua Medical Center & Clinic, Kapiolani Medical Center for Women and Children, Kapiolani Medical Center at Pali Momi, Kokua Kalihi Valley Health Center, Kuakini Health Systems, Leahi Hospital, Maui Memorial Medical Center, The Queen's Medical Center, Queen Emma Clinics, Rehabilitation Hospital of the Pacific, Shriners Hospital for Children, Spark Matsunaga VA Medical Center, Straub Clinic and Hospital, Tripler Army Medical Center, Wahiawa General Hospital, and The Physician Center.
+The school maintains affiliations with facilities for medical student and resident clinical training that include the following: Castle Medical Center, Hawai‘i State Hospital, Hilo Medical Center, Kalihi-Palama Health Center, Kaiser Permenente Moanalua Medical Center & Clinic, Kapiolani Medical Center for Women and Children, Kapiolani Medical Center at Pali Momi, Kokua Kalihi Valley Health Center, Kuakini Health Systems, Leahi Hospital, Maui Memorial Medical Center, The Queen’s Medical Center, Queen Emma Clinics, Rehabilitation Hospital of the Pacific, Shriners Hospital for Children, Spark Matsunaga VA Medical Center, Straub Clinic and Hospital, Tripler Army Medical Center, Wahiawa General Hospital, and The Physician Center.

 Bachelor’s Degrees: BS in medical technology, BA in public health

 Master’s Degrees: MS in biomedical sciences (cell and molecular biology, clinical translational research, physiology, and tropical medicine); MPH and MS in public health; MS in communication sciences and disorders

 Professional Degree: MD

-Doctoral Degrees: PhD in biomedical sciences (cell and molecular biology, clinical research, epidemiology, and tropical medicine); PhD in developmental and reproductive biology; DrPH in public health
+Doctoral Degrees: PhD in biomedical sciences (cell and molecular biology, and tropical medicine); PhD in developmental and reproductive biology